M3TIOR/rimraf/README.md

     Relevant for both sync and async usage.

 * disableGlob
+    WARNING: Depricated, this value no longer does anything. to disable globbing, please set options.glob to a falsy value.
     Set to any non-falsey value to disable globbing entirely.
     (Equivalent to setting `glob: false`.)